 People who do not attend for dental check ups may become the victim of tooth decay and require tooth extraction.
 The problem with removing teeth is that they do not grow back and a gap will be left between your remaining teeth.
 From a cosmetic perspective this can be very depressing for the patient and can have a negative effect on self-confidence.
 From a functional point of view, missing teeth can lead to speech and eating problems and drifting teeth.

-At O’Connor Moore Dental Practice we offer dental implants to help in such situations.
+At O’Connor Moore Sligo Dental Practice on Wine Street we offer dental implants to help in such situations.
 Dental implants are the closest you can get to natural teeth and provide a strong, long lasting replacement for your missing teeth.
 Dental implants are now the replacement option of choice, over dentures and bridges, as they provide an extra level of stability and aesthetics.

 Pros of Dental Implants